All Episodes

 Hi, John.

-Hey guys.
+Hey, guys.

 Well, look, during the Mueller hearings, it sometimes sounded like Republicans and Democrats were living in different worlds.

-With the exception of Congressman Will Heard, Republicans essentially ignored the findings of the Mueller report, preferring to focus instead on alternative facts.
+With the exception of Congressman Will Hurd, Republicans essentially ignored the findings in the Mueller report, preferring to focus instead on alternative facts, half-baked deep state conspiracy theories.

-It turns out that many of the GOP questions yesterday came straight from Sean Hannity.
+And a perfect example of the Fox Trump feedback loop, it turns out that many of the GOP questions yesterday came straight from Sean Hannity.

-So that's fake news CNN.
+So that's fake news, CNN.

-And my staff, even Linda with a what did you break?
+And my staff, even Linda, with a, what did you break?

 You broke a toe?